racostyle/Automation/README.md

 Designed to simplify setup and configuration editing.

 ### EasyScriptLauncher.exe
 Addresses issues where Windows tasks sometimes fail to trigger on machines with identical environments.
-This launcher starts all `.ps1` scripts in the `..\Scripts` folder, generally only including `TaskMonitor`.
+This launcher starts all `.ps1` scripts in the `..\Scripts` folder.
+This should generally only be `TaskMonitor`.
+This will happen when user logs in the machine.

 ### TaskMonitor
 On activation, `TaskMonitor` checks for all configuration files ending with `_Config.json` in the root folder (the folder where `TaskMonitor` is deployed).
 It reads these configurations and periodically checks if the executables defined in each configuration are running.
 It also offers the option to execute shell scripts periodically, which should be placed in `..\Scripts\RecurringScripts`.